Student Disability Services

 The Family Educational Rights and Privacy Act (FERPA) protects students’ educational records.
 Students may opt-out of FERPA by submitting a signed third-party waiver to allow authorized university officials to release their educational records to a third party.
 The form can be used for specific times and purposes, or have a multi-use effect.
 Students must sign the form to allow the release of educational and health records by SDS to parents and caregivers.

-To schedule a meeting with the SDS, send an email to email@example.com.
+To schedule a meeting with SDS, email firstname.lastname@example.org.

-The Center for Student Well-Being and the SDS offers workshops throughout the year for the AUC community.
+CSW and SDS offer workshops throughout the year for the AUC community.

 Sundays to Thursdays